neeedo/neeedo-sails/README.md

 ```
 - If you want to make use of grunt (e.g. to run the code coverage task more smoothly), please install Grunt and set up the Grunt CLI (-> http://gruntjs.com/getting-started ).

 Run the project
 ----------

 ```bash
 npm start
 ```

+- The default environment is 'development'.
+On production systems, set the NODE_ENV environment variable to 'production'.

 Generate test coverage report
 ----------